AWS

 With these examples, you are ready to explore the pricing data available from our AWS Pricing Plugin.
 With simple modifications to these queries, you can get the pricing data for any service and product available from AWS.

 Ready to dive deeper into your AWS pricing data?
 Try CloudQuery for free today and gain comprehensive insights into AWS pricing data.
-Contact us or join our Discord community to connect with other users and our engineering team, and explore the full potential of CloudQuery.
+Contact us or join our Community to connect with other users and our engineering team, and explore the full potential of CloudQuery.